bjornekstrom/bjornekstrom.github.io/README.md

 # Björn Ekström

+🌱 📚 🔍

 I am a PhD student and Lecturer at the Swedish School of Library and Information Science, University of Borås, Sweden.
 Currently, I'm writing a doctoral thesis on information practices in biodiversity citizen science, i.e., public monitoring of the flora and fauna in large-scale, distributed research projects.
-I mainly teach courses in  knowledge organization and information search.
+I am especially interested in the interplay of information and technology between researchers and the public in distributed research projects.
+Other research interests include science and technology studies (STS), scholarly communication and digital methods.
+I mainly teach courses in  knowledge organisation and information search.

 ## Research